Dr. Angela Britt, DMD

 Are you delaying dental treatment due to fear?
 If your answer is yes, YOU ARE NOT ALONE.
-Millions of people are fearful for many different reasons.
-Some people have experienced trauma due to past dental experiences, while others may be afraid of needles.
+Millions of people are fearful of dental treatments for different reasons.
+Some have experienced trauma due to past dental experiences, while others may be afraid of needles.
 Certain smells in the dental office can also trigger anxiety and just the sight of the “Dentist” can cause the heart rate to increase.

 For Millions of Americans, Sedation Dentistry is a dream come true!
 With sedation dentistry, you don’t have to be afraid anymore.
 Oral Sedation Dentistry protocols have been used safely for over 30 years with millions of different dental procedures.